emqx/emqx/docs/source/getstarted.rst

 Overview
 --------

 emqttd(Erlang MQTT Broker) is an open source MQTT broker written in Erlang/OTP.
 Erlang/OTP is a concurrent, fault-tolerant, soft-realtime and distributed programming platform.
-MQTT is anextremely lightweight publish/subscribe messaging protocol powering IoT, M2M applications.
+MQTT is an extremely lightweight publish/subscribe messaging protocol powering IoT, M2M and Mobile applications.

 The emqttd project is aimed to implement a scalable, distributed, extensible open-source MQTT broker for IoT, M2M and Mobile applications that hope to handle ten millions of concurrent MQTT clients.